 AI Alliance

-The AI Alliance is a global open AI consortium launched by IBM and Meta with more than 50 founding members and collaborators.
-Its work matters because it turns "open AI" from a release style into an institutional program of models, data, agents, evaluations, standards, advocacy, and shared governance.
+The AI Alliance is a nonprofit open AI consortium launched by IBM and Meta with more than 50 founding members and collaborators.
+Its work matters because it turns "open AI" from a release style into an institutional program of models, data, agents, evaluations, standards-adjacent advocacy, and shared project governance.

 Definition